 A: For our Patreon Donor’s Club members, we are now offering to put the song list in the description of the episode.
 For more information on how you can join, please click here.

 A: Yes.
 Advertisers help us improve funding to our podcast and as a result, gives our listeners a better experience with our podcast.
 Find more information on how you can advertise on this page or email our sales manager at email@example.com to inquire more information.
-There is a form you can fill out on the web page and check out our current advertising rates for our podcast.
+There is information on the web page on our packages and our current advertising rates for our podcast.

 A: Find out how you can do so by going here: http://mymti.org/current-openings/